doherty100/azuresandbox/README.md

 #### Customize IP address ranges (sample)

-Use this section to customize the default IP address ranges used by the quick starts to support routing on an organization's private network.
+Use this section to customize the default IP address ranges used by the samples to support routing on an organization's private network.
 The aggregate range should be determined by consulting a network professional, and will likely be allocated using a range that falls within the private network IP address ranges discussed previously, and the rest of the IP address ranges must be contained within it.
 The [CIDR to IPv4 Conversion](https://ipaddressguide.com/cidr) tool may be useful for completing this section.
 Note this sample uses the suggested minimum address ranges from the default IP address ranges described previously.

 IP address range | CIDR | First | Last | IP address count
 --- | --- | --- | --- | --: